1961 Major League Baseball season: Venues

 Briggs Stadium, home of the Detroit Tigers, is renamed to Tiger Stadium.

 The Los Angeles Dodgers would play their final game at Los Angeles Memorial Coliseum on September 20 against the Chicago Cubs, moving into Dodger Stadium for the start of the season.

+Media

-Television coverage
+Television

 CBS and NBC continued to air weekend Game of the Week broadcasts, while ABC televised several games in prime time.
 One of ABC's prime time games occurred as Roger Maris was poised to tie and subsequently break Babe Ruth's regular season home run record of 60.
 As with all MLB games in those days, the action was totally blacked out of major league markets.
 As a matter of fact, as documented in the HBO film 61*, the Maris family was welcomed into ABC's Kansas City, Missouri affiliate KMBC-TV so they could watch the in-house feed of the game, which was blacked out of Kansas City.

 The All-Star Game and World Series aired on NBC.